International Student Health Insurance

 The coverage periods for English Language Institute students vary depending on the length of the program.

-*Coverage dates may be longer than 3 or 6 months due to scheduled breaks (i.e. winter break, spring break) and/or gaps between an English Language Institute program and an MITT post-secondary program in order to ensure continuous coverage in the international student health insurance plan.
+**Exactly coverage dates and periods will vary, due to scheduled breaks (i.e. winter break, spring break) and/or gaps between an English Language Institute program and a MITT Academic program.
+This is to ensure continuous coverage in the international student health insurance plan.

 We strive to provide continuous coverage during a student’s enrolment with MITT; however, it is a student’s responsibility to pay attention to coverage dates and purchase additional coverage during any breaks in coverage.
 Additional coverage can be purchased directly through guard.me (see Coverage - More Information, questions 2 & 3).

-The cost for students 65 years of age to 69 years of age is $5.50 per day, and is non-refundable.
+The cost for students up to 65 years of age to 69 years of age is $5.75 per day, and is non-refundable.

 MITT is automatically charging all international students who are up to and including 69 years of age for an individual-coverage plan.
 Students 70 years of age or older should purchase individual insurance on their own.

-You may buy the same insurance plan for your family members and dependents directly by emailing firstname.lastname@example.org or by accessing your online guard.me account, "My Account".
-Click on Add a Dependent to do this.
+You may buy the same insurance plan for your family members and dependents directly from guard me, by using your online guard.me account.

 Please follow the instructions on the form and submit the form and required documents to firstname.lastname@example.org.